Ask a doctor about a prescription for TRAMADOL MABO 50 mg HARD CAPSULES

 This medication contains less than 1 mmol of sodium (23 mg) per capsule; it is essentially "sodium-free".

-Your doctor will also explain to you what you can expect from the use of tramadol, when and for how long you should use it, when you should contact your doctor, and when you should discontinue use (see also section 2).
+Before starting treatment and regularly during treatment, your doctor will also explain what you can expect from the use of tramadol, when and for how long you should use it, when you should contact your doctor, and when you should stop using it (see also section 2).

-The dose should be adjusted to the intensity of the pain and your individual sensitivity.
+The dose must be adjusted to the intensity of the pain and your individual sensitivity.

-Normally, you should take the lowest dose possible that produces pain relief.
-Do not take more than 400 mg of tramadol hydrochloride per day, unless your doctor has instructed you otherwise.
+Normally, you should take the smallest possible dose that produces pain relief.
+Do not take more than 400 mg of tramadol hydrochloride per day, unless your doctor has indicated otherwise.

 Normally, the initial dose is 1 or 2 capsules (equivalent to 50 mg or 100 mg of tramadol hydrochloride).